How to Become a Certified Phlebotomist

 Because of that kind of growth, the outlook is strong and expected to increase quite a bit more within the next few years.

-- The U.S. Bureau of Labor Statistics, signs show that this particular industry could grow by up to 10% in the next two years.
+- The U.S. Bureau of Labor Statistics has stated that this industry could grow by up to 10% in the next two years.

 Between improvements in medical testing and a growing/aging population, it’s safe to say the phlebotomy industry shows no signs of slowing down.